On This Page[Hide][Show]

 Bertolotti’s Syndrome can be difficult to prove as a disability due to its often variable and subjective symptoms.
 Some insurance companies may argue that because Bertolotti’s Syndrome does not always produce clear objective functional limitations, claimants could theoretically perform sedentary work.
 In addition, insurers may suggest that conservative treatments should be effective, even if a patient’s experience suggests otherwise.
 Accurate documentation of your symptoms and functional limitations is critical.

-How a Long-Term Disability Attorney Can Help with a Bertolotti’s Syndrome Claim
+How Can a Long-Term Disability Attorney Help with My Claim?

 An experienced long-term disability attorney can be invaluable in helping you organize and present the strongest claim possible.
 Here is how a lawyer can help: